VIC Speckle Pattern Application Kit

 Why Is Sigma Important?

 High Sigma values in VIC-2D and VIC-3D indicate higher measurement uncertainty, which can result in an increase in measurement noise in the shape, displacement, and strain data.
-As Figure 2 shows, the outside patterns show a larger range of Z values of a relatively flat sample, while the center pattern shows much smaller bias.
+As Figure 2 shows, the outside patterns show a larger range of Sigma_Z values of a relatively flat sample, while the center pattern shows much smaller bias.

 In Figure 3 below data for the variable exx (transverse strain in the X direction) is shown for the same plate after a rigid body translation, where there should be zero strain.
 The range of strain values shown in the contour plot are much higher on the outside patterns than the center pattern.
 The result shows that the local strain measurements on the outside patterns are more noisy and will produce data that is less accurate.
 This is a good illustration of how poor speckle patterns can result in noisy measurements, while favorable patterns (applied with the speckle kit) will produce much better results.